Welcome to the Chai and Buy project.

 Try it out:

-This demo uses real Server Actions to update the cart count.
+Want to JEE and be FREEThis demo uses real Server Actions to update the cart count.

 The cart count is stored on the server and updated instantly.

 Your goal: Make the cart count update instantly without needing a page refresh.
-You don’t need client-side state to do this.
+You donโt need client-side state to do this.

 Once you've got the cart updates working, you'll notice we're not following best practices in our server actions file.